 Sign Up To Visit With A Host Family

-thousands of New York City children visit with volunteer host families who live in rural, suburban, and small town communities along the East Coast and Southern Canada.
+thousands of New York City children visit with volunteer host families who live in rural, suburban, and small town communities along the East Coast.
 Host families apply and go through a rigorous screening process that includes an in-home interview and background check.

 Frequently Asked Questions